PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Sorting order: Task will be sorted descending order of done date.
 Latest done task will be at top.
 - Other logic of the `Blue dot` and `Recurring icon`  will be the same as the current tab.
 - On hover, show hover effect and vertmore action at the right side.
-  - Vertmore action: `View Task` &  `Reopen`
+  - Vertmore action: `View Meeting`, `View Note` &  `Reopen`
-  - `View Task` action is applicable to meeting/notes task.
-On click, opens task view dialog.
+  - `View Meeting` action is applicable to meeting task `View Note`  action is applicable to notes task.
+On click, redirects user to that meeting/notes view page.
   - On click of `Reopen`, shows confirmation dialog.
-- On click of `Meeting/notes` task, redirects user to that meeting/notes view page.
+- Shows star icon for `High Priority` & `Critical` priority tasks
-- On click of `Ad-hoc` & `Recurring` task, open view dialog of that task.
+- On click of task, opens view dialog of that task.

 ### Scenarios of Browse Completed Tasks